Elliott calls on Telecom Italia shareholders to back new board

 Elliott reiterated its support for TIM Chief Executive Amos Genish, his management team and his business plan and added that a “refreshed, highly qualified, independent board” could ensure the CEO then has the support needed to execute the new strategy.

-Vivendi has said Elliott’s vote in favor of Genish at an April 24 AGM showed its “inconsistency”.
+On Thursday, Vivendi had said Elliott’s vote in favour of Genish at an April 24 AGM showed its “inconsistency”.

-Beyond its push for a renewal of the board, Elliott has proposed selling a majority stake in TIM’s soon-to-be created network company, NetCo, and merging it with local rival Open Fiber.
-It also said TIM’s Brazilian business could be combined with a local peer.

-The market has cheered Elliott’s plans, with shares in the telecoms group rising almost 14 percent since the fund first disclosed a holding in TIM.

 Reporting by Giulia Segreti; editing by Jason Neely